Rosa Vásquez Espinoza magnifies the world’s tiniest life forms

 ABOUT THE WRITER

-For the National Geographic Society: Natalie Hutchison is a Digital Content Producer for the Society.
+For the National Geographic Society: Natalie Hutchison is a Manager of Digital Content for the Society.
 She believes authentic storytelling wields power to connect people over the shared human experience.
 In her free time she turns to her paintbrush to create visual snapshots she hopes will inspire hope and empathy.